 EU Structural Funding Reform

-The new regulations are intended to strengthen the strategic aspects of cohesion policy and to ensure that EU investments foster Europe's long-term growth and employment objectives ("Europe 2020 Strategy").
-On the basis of partnership agreements with the Commission, the Member States will focus on only a few investment priorities consistent with these objectives.
-The legislation package also harmonizes the rules applicable to the various funds in order to increase the coherency of EU activities.
+The Regulations strengthen the strategic aspects of cohesion policy with the aim of ensuring that EU investments promote long-term growth and employment in Europe (in line with the Europe 2020 Strategy).
+The Europe 2020 Strategy’s five key objectives for creating smart, sustainable, and inclusive growth are decisive for defining the funding priorities of the Structural Funds.
+On the basis of partnership agreements with the Commission, the Member States focus on only a few investment priorities consistent with these objectives.
+The legislation package also harmonises the rules applicable to the various funds in order to increase the coherence of EU activities.

-A partnership agreement has been prepared at the level of the Member State for the 2014-2020 programming period.
-It is a national document that describes the overall strategy for Germany in relation to EU structural funding.
-In addition to the structural funds ERDF and ESF, the agricultural fund EAFRD and the fishery fund EMFF are also included in it.
-The partnership agreement, which must be drawn up by each Member State and negotiated with the European Commission, defines the strategical direction of the operational programme (OP = funding programme).
-It simultaneously defines binding objectives with which the European Structural and Investment Funds are to help the EU reach its political goals.
-The approach taken in the preceding programming period with the "National Strategic Reference Framework" is thus being followed and developed further.
+The partnership agreements, which must be drawn up by each Member State and negotiated with the European Commission, define the strategic direction of the Operational Programmes (OPs = funding programmes) and define binding objectives with which the European Structural and Investment Funds are to help the EU reach its political goals.
+The approach taken in the preceding programming period with the National Strategic Reference Framework is thus being followed and developed further.

 On 22 May 2014, the European Commission accepted the partnership agreement to implement the European Structural and Investment Funds in Germany.

 2017 progress report on the implementation of the partnership agreement